Richard Golian

 The Likely Outcome — Gated Luxury Capitalism

 The most likely shape of the economy by the mid-2030s is what I would call gated luxury capitalism.
 A narrow capital class — perhaps one per cent of the world population — owns the AI, infrastructure, land, brands, and distribution channels.
 They live in protected enclaves with private healthcare, private education, and robotic security.
 Around them sits a service caste of half a billion to a billion people who keep the system running.
-Beneath that is a much larger subsistence population supported by some form of minimum income.
+Beneath that is a much larger UBI-supported population.
 And outside the formal money flow is an enormous discarded population in regions where the state has failed or has never functioned.

 This is not a forecast in the strict sense.
 It is the direction the current arrangement points to if no major political force changes it.
 And no such force is currently visible.